 A/B testing is a way of testing features and functionality within an application.
 It is different from Blue/Green deployment and Canary releases and is usually associated with UT parts of the application.
 A/B testing is helpful to test an application for metrics like usability, popularity, noticeability, etc. However, one can employ blue/green deployments with A/B testing to deploy new features in the app and simultaneously check the app’s functionality by using A/B testing.

-To sum up, there are many ways to implement your application.
+To sum up, there are many ways to run your application.
 When starting in a development/staging environment, a recreated or ramped deployment is usually a good choice.
 When it comes to production, a ramped or blue/green deployment is usually the right choice, but it requires proper testing of the new platform.

 If you are uncertain about the stability of your platform and the implications of releasing a new software version, the canary version is the best option.
 Doing so lets consumers test the integration of the application and its platform, and it provides you better insights into new releases and user experiences for it.

 This article focused on one of the features of the capabilities of Kubernetes deployments.
 By combining your deployment with all other Kubernetes features, you can build more robust container applications to meet their needs.
+If you still don’t feel the confidence to optimize your Kubernetes deployments, you can take the help of a Kubernetes service provider.
+An experienced company knows how to work in multi-cloud setup and how to optimize and operate resources for business benefits like better performance, reliability, and cost reduction.